 - Dr. John Richardson, Associate Professor

-- Dr. Bradley Smucker, Department Chair/Associate Professor
+- Dr. Bradley Smucker, Department Chair/Professor

 - Dr. Lindsay Zack, Assistant Professor